quicwg/base-drafts/draft-ietf-quic-http.md

     set to `0`.

   D (Dependent On Placeholder):
-  : A one-bit field indicating whether a element depends upon a placeholder
+  : A one-bit field indicating whether an element depends upon a placeholder
     or the root of the tree (see {{element-dependency-types}}).

   W (Weight Indication):